 - Infographics and Photos: Whether the post is an informative infographic to share statistics relevant to your mission or a heartfelt photo of someone receiving help from your organization, visuals can be great ways to draw attention and remind your social media followers to donate to your cause.

 - Facebook Live: Live video streaming is a fun, engaging way to connect with your constituents.
 It can provide a convenient way to brief donors on the progress of a specific program or campaign.
-Better yet, Facebook Live videos go straight to the top of your constituents news feeds.
+Facebook Live videos go straight to the top of your constituents’ news feeds.

 Retweet on Twitter or Re-Post Facebook or Instagram Posts

-People like it when you acknowledge and re-post their content, and they are more likely to do the same with your content in return.
+People like it when you acknowledge and re-post their content and are more likely to do the same with your content in return.

 Make Your Social Media Fundraising Personal

 While many non-profit organizations use social media as a one-way means of communication, social media is about interaction with your supporters.
 Stand out among organizations by personalizing responses to your posts as a strategy for fundraising on social media.
-If there is a crowdfunding campaign that is being promoted on social media and someone responds to the post, respond back quickly and directly to what they are saying and end it with a link to start a crowdfunding campaign.
-If someone is sharing the story on how the cause impacted them, share your appreciation for how they’ve shared their personal stories and how your cause can support more success stories like theirs.
-Turning posts into a conversation is one way to build relationships with your supporters, which can also lead into piquing their interest towards supporting your cause or getting involved with your organization.
+If a crowdfunding campaign is being promoted on social media and someone responds to the post, respond quickly and directly to what they are saying and end it with a link to start a crowdfunding campaign.
+If someone shares the story of how the cause impacted them, share your appreciation for how they’ve shared their personal stories and how your cause can support more success stories like theirs.
+Turning posts into a conversation is one way to build relationships with your supporters, which can also pique their interest in supporting your cause or getting involved with your organization.

 Use Brand Ambassadors as the Face of Your Cause

 Another powerful idea to implement with your social media fundraising strategy is to partner with a brand ambassador or ambassadors.
-Celebrities, famous faces and social media personalities come with ample social media followers, which serves as a great opportunity to build your own following.
-When your brand ambassadors share the reasons why they support and volunteer with your nonprofit organization, it serves as a reminder to encourage others to donate or volunteer with your organization, as well.
-If your organization is selling branded merchandise, simply posting a picture of your ambassador wearing one of your t-shirts and linking to your eCommerce store can bring in sales.
+Celebrities, famous faces, and social media personalities come with ample social media followers, which serves as a great opportunity to build your following.
+When your brand ambassadors share why they support and volunteer with your organization, it serves as a reminder to encourage others to donate or volunteer with your organization.
+If your organization sells branded merchandise, simply posting a picture of your ambassador wearing one of your t-shirts and linking to your eCommerce store can bring in sales.

 Strategize Signature Social Media Fundraising Campaigns

 Some of the most successful fundraising events have been because of a signature social media fundraising campaign.
-Some examples that you probably recognize include the Movember Foundation, which asks supporters to grow a mustache or beard in November to raise awareness for men’s health issues and the Ice Bucket Challenge, which is hosted by the ALS foundation to bring awareness to ALS.
+Some examples you may recognize include the Movember Foundation, which asks supporters to grow a mustache or beard in November to raise awareness for men’s health issues, and the Ice Bucket Challenge, which is hosted by the ALS Foundation to bring awareness to ALS.
 Both were successful because they used a strong social media presence coupled with nonprofit crowdfunding campaigns.

-Here are some tips in creating a signature social media fundraising campaign:
+Here are some tips for creating a signature social media fundraising campaign:

-- Coin a hashtag: During your posts, consistently use a hashtag that is specific to your cause or campaign.
-Coupling your hashtag with more popular hashtags, such as #charity, #donate, #dogood, #philanthropy or others that are trending.
+- Coin a hashtag: During your posts, consistently use a hashtag specific to your cause or campaign.
+Coupling your hashtag with more popular hashtags, such as #charity, #donate, #dogood, #philanthropy, or others that are trending.

-- Create a social media challenge: Like the Ice Bucket Challenge, consider simple things that supporters can record themselves doing to promote awareness, while also showing support by hosting a crowdfunding campaign for performing the challenge.
-Think about this carefully and make sure the idea is safe and appropriate.
+- Create a social media challenge: Like the Ice Bucket Challenge, consider simple things that supporters can record themselves doing to promote awareness while also showing support by hosting a crowdfunding campaign for performing the challenge.
+Make sure the idea is safe and appropriate.

 Dedicate an Active Marketing Team for Social Media Fundraising Campaigns

 Implementing a strong social media fundraising strategy requires a dedicated marketing individual or team.
-The role includes consistently building the relationships and interacting with your followers through the various social media channels where your organization has a presence.
-Here are some helpful tips to have an all-star marketing team:
+The role includes consistently building relationships and interacting with your followers through the various social media channels where your organization has a presence.
+Here are some helpful tips for having an all-star marketing team:

 - Plan a Social Media Calendar: Plan the posts that will go through each social media channel by the week or month so that there is consistent material for your followers.

-- Take Advantage of World Holidays: Apart from well-known holidays, there are plenty of world holidays that can be added to your calendar to spark interesting posts.
-For nonprofits, these include World Humanitarian Day, International Women’s Day, International Day of Charity, International Volunteer Day and more.
-Research which holidays best fit your cause’s social media fundraising campaign and prepare a post or campaign around them.
-Using a ready to go video marketing calendar would make executing your holiday campaigns easy.
+- Take Advantage of World Holidays: Apart from well-known holidays, plenty of world holidays can be added to your calendar to spark interesting posts.
+For nonprofits, these include World Humanitarian Day, International Women’s Day, International Day of Charity, International Volunteer Day, and more.
+Research the holidays best fit your cause’s social media fundraising campaign and prepare a post or campaign around them.
+Use a ready to go video marketing calendar to make executing your holiday campaigns easy.

-- Use a Social Media Management Platform: Consider using a social media management platform, such as HootSuite or Sprout Social, to schedule your posts.
-These platforms allow you to schedule your posts ahead of time (through all of the social media channels) to save time throughout the day and keep your team focused on engaging with your supporters.
+- Use a Social Media Management Platform: Consider using a social media management platform like HootSuite or Sprout Social to schedule your posts.
+These platforms allow you to schedule your posts ahead of time (on all of the social media channels) to save time throughout the day and keep your team focused on engaging with your supporters.